sjmikler/codingame-pro-mode/README.md

 ![screenshot](images/screenshot.png)
 *Screenshot showing how 'Pro Layout' looks in practice.*

-## Synchronization Functionality
+## Code Synchronization

 This extension offers code synchronization functionality.
 No external apps are necessary.
 You can choose to use only a one-way sync or use both for a two-way sync.

 ### Browser support

+* **Edge**: works out of the box
 * **Chrome**: works out of the box
-* **Edge**: works out of the box
 * **Brave**: works if API is enabled
-* **Firefox**: won't work

-This feature requires File System Access API.
-Some browsers might require a manual activation.

-To manually enable the API, go to: `chrome://flags/#file-system-access-api`

-> Without File System Access API the extension will still work, but with limited feature set.
+Synchronization requires File System Access API.
+Some browsers might require a manual activation of it.
+To manually enable the API, go to: `chrome://flags/#file-system-access-api`.
+With the API disabled, the extension will still work, but won't offer the Synchronization functionality.

->
-> Read more about File System Access API: https://wicg.github.io/file-system-access.
+You can read more about File System Access API: https://wicg.github.io/file-system-access.

-### Sync Local button

-After clicking the button, select a local file that will be continuously watched.
-Edit the code locally and the changes will be reflected online.

-### Sync Online button

-After clicking the button, select a local file that will be continuously updated.
-Edit the code online and the changes will be reflected locally.
+## Troubleshooting

+> Sync Local / Online buttons are not showing up

+This means that the extension is not able to access the local file system.
+Make sure you have enabled File System Access API in your browser settings.